isabella232/openpass.eclipse.org/content/about/contact.md

 {{<bootstrap/button href="https://accounts.eclipse.org/contact/membership" pClass="text-center padding-20" linkClass="btn-primary padding-left-40 padding-right-40">}}Join us{{</bootstrap/button>}}

 In order to participate in the openPASS Working Group, an entity must be at least a Solutions Member of the Eclipse Foundation.
-The annual membership fee for Solutions Members is tiered based on revenue and are determined as described in the Eclipse Bylaws and are listed in the [Eclipse Membership Agreement](https://www.eclipse.org/org/documents/eclipse_membership_agreement.pdf).
+The annual membership fee for Solutions Members is tiered based on revenue and are determined as described in the Eclipse Bylaws and are listed in the <ins>[Eclipse Membership Agreement](https://www.eclipse.org/org/documents/eclipse_membership_agreement.pdf)</ins>.

-In the [openPASS charter](https://www.eclipse.org/org/workinggroups/openpasswg_charter.php) you can find additional information about the membership fee structure and membership privileges.
+In the <ins>[openPASS charter](https://www.eclipse.org/org/workinggroups/openpasswg_charter.php)</ins> you can find additional information about the membership fee structure and membership privileges.

-For more information, contact or subscribe to the [public WG mailing list](https://dev.eclipse.org/mailman/listinfo/openpass-wg).
+For more information, contact or subscribe to the <ins>[public WG mailing list](https://dev.eclipse.org/mailman/listinfo/openpass-wg)</ins>.

-For addressing especially developers of openPASS, contact or subscribe to the [developer mailing list](https://dev.eclipse.org/mailman/listinfo/simopenpass-dev).
+For addressing especially developers of openPASS, contact or subscribe to the <ins>[developer mailing list](https://dev.eclipse.org/mailman/listinfo/simopenpass-dev)</ins>.

 **For the Eclipse Foundation:**